No one cares, Earth.Nebula

 - Spell My Name with a "The": Averted completely with Earth, and mostly averted with Sun- weirdly enough, only Jupiter calls him "the Sun".
 AKA, the one person who completely despises him.

-- Split-Screen Reaction: To all the planets (including Pluto) on one side and Sun on the other after Earth says she thinks that Black Hole is talking to her.
+- Split-Screen Reaction: To all the planets (and Pluto) on one side and Sun on the other after Earth says she thinks that Black Hole is talking to her.

 - The Starscream: Jupiter to Sun.
 Not quite successful yet, since his main act of defiance that we've seen so far was secretly keeping a comet as a pet.
 Which ended up running away while he wasn't looking.